-The fantasy baseball season has officially kicked off and we have real, live draft data to sift through.
+We are in the thick of draft season now and we have real, live draft data to sift through.
 Numbers nerds, assemble!
 We have spreadsheets, charts and ADP, oh my!
-It was a busy first week here at Razzball Commenter Leagues HQ but I’ve gone through each league that has drafted and added their drafts to a master spreadsheet in order to calculate RCL ADP.
-We’ve had fourteen leagues draft already, so there’s plenty of numbers to look at.
-We’ve had some close calls, but all leagues have filled so far and we’d love to keep it that way.
-We don’t want to axe any leagues, so if you notice your league is not full the day before the draft, hit us up on Twitter: @Razzball or @MattTruss and let us know.
+It was a busy couple of weeks here at Razzball Commenter Leagues HQ but I’ve gone through each league that has drafted and added their drafts to a master spreadsheet in order to calculate RCL ADP.
+We’ve had twenty leagues draft already, so there’s plenty of numbers to look at.
+All leagues have gone off without a hitch and we have plenty more to fill up, including a couple spots in some of the legacy RCLs.
+There are two spots in Original Recipe, the longest running RCL, two spots in the $100 NOTLZ RCL, on of the most competitive leagues every year and five spots in Crab Army which drafts tonight and features a few regular Razzball Commenters.
+Join or post in the comments and we’ll get you taken care of.
+PSA: We don’t want to have any leagues get axed, so if you notice your league is not full the day of or day before the draft, hit us up on Twitter: @Razzball or @MattTruss and let us know.
 You can also leave a comment in Grey’s most recent post and/or invite a friend to join.
 I know, sacrilege to tell your fantasy baseball friends you read Razzball, but sharing is caring.
 Speaking of sharing, jump below and I’ll share with you a fancy RCL ADP spreadsheet for your perusing pleasure.

 WE DON’T NEED NO STINKIN’ NFBC ADP